-With Europe tightening restrictions on American travelers and the general uncertainties of pandemic travel, modern travelers are looking forÂ options.
-The travel industry has responded by offering more cancellation options, trip interruption protections, more add-on benefits like Adventure Sports travel and even a la carte plans.
-If you’re on the fence about taking a trip this fall, youÃ¢ÂÂll have these benefits to take advantage of.Â
+Travelers are demanding more customizable travel insurance options.
+The travel insurance industry has responded by offering more cancellation options, trip interruption protections, more add-on benefits like Adventure Sports travel and even a la carte plans.
+If you’re on the fence about taking a trip this fall, these benefits will give you maximum flexibility and maximum confidence!

 Trip Insurance with CFAR Will Be Essential

-Purchasing trip insuranceÂ with a Cancel for Any Reason option will be invaluable to hesitant fall travelers.
+Purchasing trip insurance with a Cancel for Any Reason option will be invaluable to hesitant fall travelers.
 Standard trip insurance offers travelers reimbursement if their trip is canceled due to specific events listed in the policy documentation, such as inclement weather, natural disaster, job termination, or death of a travel companion or a loved one.
 However, a trip insurance plan with CFAR allows you to cancel your trip for any reason and still recoup about 70% of your prepaid travel expenses.
 This includes things like flights, lodging and rental deposits, and unused venue tickets.

-Business Travel Will Increase
+Business Travel Will Get a Bounce

 As convenient as Zoom business meetings are, Americans are eager to travel to conferences and to meet face to face with prospective clients.
-According to the travel industry analysis site, DestinationAnalysts.com,Â one in five employed American travelers plans to attend a convention, conference or other group meeting in the last quarter of the year.
-They expect October to be the peak month for business travel.Â

 If a business trip is international, employers will want to protect their employees with travel medical insurance as well as trip insurance.
 This not only gives the employee all the peace of mind they need to stay focused on their all-important meeting, but also it satisfies the employer’s Duty of Care.
 Similarly, Business travel accident insurance is a great way to protect employees while they’re in transit.

 Millennial & Gen Z Travelers Will Lead the Way

 According to DestinationAnalysts.com, Millennials and Gen Z-ers make up the most travel-ready demographic.
-They’re also most likely to support Covid safety protocols.
-Since theyÃ¢ÂÂre generally at a lower risk for contracting Covid, you can expect to see these young people traveling both domestically and internationallyÂ sooner rather than later.
+They’re also most likely to think about buying trip insurance.
+You can expect to see these young people traveling both domestically and internationally sooner rather than later.

 Travelers Will Continue to Book Vacation Rentals

 Over the summer vacation home rentals and hosting sites like VRBO and AirBnB were very popular.
 We can expect this popularity to continue through the fall for good reason.
-Renting vacation homes is one of the safest ways to travel during a pandemic.
+Renting vacation homes is one of the most convenient ways to travel.
 As with road trips, so much of your vacation is within your control.
 You can literally come and go as you please, you don’t have to spend a ton of money on food, and you have all the creature comforts of home.

-If youÃ¢ÂÂre planning on renting a vacation home for the fall, donÃ¢ÂÂt forget trip insurance.
+Remember, trip insurance can give you even more convenience.
 If you need to cancel your trip for a covered reason, you’ll recoup prepaid trip expenses like any deposits you may have had to put down for the vacation rental.
 As we mentioned earlier, if you opt for trip insurance with CFAR, you get even more flexibility.